 Beside, teaching and research, the Department also provides advisory service to the farmers, Government Departments and others concerned with plant disease diagnosis and their management.
 The Department regularly receives a large number of disease specimens from farmers, growers, extension workers, home gardeners and agricultural research stations for diagnosis and advice on management.

 Mushroom cultivation has gained enormous importance over the past few years and there is great demand both inside and outside the country.
 In this context people from all walks of life including chamber of commerce and industry, hotel management and others have been contacting this department from time to time.
 The Department has successfully introduced mushroom farming in this province and quality spawn of the cultivated mushrooms have been produced and, provided to the farmers.
 As a result, mushroom farming at cottage and commercial levels have been established.
 Farmers, students, teachers and other mushroom growers have been provided trainings and practical experience on regular basis and through specially arranged courses/workshops.

 Recently, the Department has fulfilled the requirement of accreditation and external review recommended the Department as “W” category to the National Agricultural Education Council (NAEAC).
 In future, the Department envisions offering Plant Doctor Degree programme, establishing several research laboratories and developing a network of plant disease clinics throughout the province to combat the plant diseases.

 We welcome you to the Department and will be more than happy to provide further information regarding the Department.
 Inquires may please be directed to the Chairman, Department of Plant Pathology, The University of Agriculture, Peshawar.
 Phone +92 91 9216552 during office hours.

 Email: firstname.lastname@example.org, email@example.com

-Mailing Address: Department of Plant Pathology , Agricultural University, Peshawar 25130, Khyber Pakhtunkhwa, Pakistan.
+Mailing Address: Department of Plant Pathology , The University of Agriculture, Peshawar 25130, Khyber Pakhtunkhwa, Pakistan.